YoussefAlTabei/WebApp/README.md

    - Users can securely end their session and log out of the website.

 6. **Ratings**:
-   - Users can rate movies or TV series to share their preferences with others.
+   - Users can see the rate of movies or TV series to see others opinions on it.

 7. **Reviews**:
    - Users can write detailed reviews that are visible to the community.